uclamii/MedPromptEval/README.md

 ## Real-World Applications

-This framework can be used for:
+MedPromptEval can be used for:

 1. **Medical LLM Research**:
    - Benchmark different medical LLMs on standardized datasets